partlygloudy/personal-website/blog/posts/18-predictions-6.md

 BA.2.86 is a recently detected Covid variant that’s caught scientists’ attention due to it’s very high number of mutations, relative to the variants it evolved from.
 Eric Topol has a (fairly technical) write-up of it [here](https://erictopol.substack.com/p/a-quick-update-on-the-ba286-variant).

 The high number of mutations are likely to mean that this variant will be better at “immune escape”, because it looks significantly different in many respects than the viruses our antibodies are designed to detect.
-This *could* mean that it’s more likely to cause symptoms in those infected.
+This *could* mean that it’s more likely to cause symptoms in those infected by it.

 On the other hand, only a very small number of samples have been collected, and we don’t yet know how *transmissible* the variant is.
 If it’s not more transmissible than the existing dominant variants, it’s unlikely to have much impact.